- I read four personal injury-related appellate opinions published last week that I think are worth reading:

 Dupree v.
 Louisiana Medical Mutual: This case involves the tragic wrongful death medical malpractice claim brought after the death of a newborn child.
 I can’t speak to the merits but let’s throw out the one bit of evidence the jury won’t hear: the doctor has other malpractice claims pending against him, he no longer practices medicine, and he is in bankruptcy.
 (I don’t know about you.
 I’m willing to put two and two together.)

 Anyway, the trial court granted summary judgment for the defendant insurance company (some quirk of Louisiana law has the malpractice insurer as the defendant) because Plaintiff did not timely name an expert.
-In Maryland, this is going to be hard to overturn because it is usually considered within the trial court’s discretion to elevate form over substance, even when it is a bad idea.
-Louisiana also gives great deference to the trial courts but chose to stop short of letting a deadline like this kill a wrongful death case on behalf of an infant:
+In Maryland, this will be hard to overturn because it is usually considered within the trial court’s discretion to elevate form over substance, even when it is a bad idea.
+Louisiana also gives great deference to the trial courts but stopped short of letting a deadline like this kill a wrongful death case on behalf of an infant:

 “The trial court first erred in failing to grant plaintiffs’ request for a ten-day extension of time in which to file an expert affidavit in opposition to the motion for summary judgment.
 Additionally, the trial court should have… accept[ed] into evidence the affidavit of [plaintiff’s expert].
 Due consideration of the affidavit requires reversal of summary judgment, as we find genuine issues of material fact which must be decided after trial on the merits.
 Our findings are based on the specific facts of this case.
 We by no means intend to condone or legitimize the actions of plaintiffs’ counsel in failing to timely file an expert affidavit.
 We reach our decision herein after careful consideration of the facts, the law, and the procedural record before us.
 Rare is the case where we find an abuse of the trial court’s great discretion.
 This instance is indeed one of rarity.”